mark_issue

 How It Works

-- Takes an issue ID and an action (ignore, acknowledge, or reopen).
+- Takes an issue ID and an action ('active' or 'resolved').

 Input Parameters